chavarera/PythonScript/Data_Structure_In_Python/List/BasicOfList.md

 res=numbers[8][1]
 ```

-## Get the length of item available in list
+## Get the length  :straight_ruler: of item available in list
 - **len()**  method is used

 Example: